 - M & M blondies - use M&Ms instead of chocolate chips.

-- Peanut butter blondies - add 2 tbsp of peanut butter
+- Peanut butter blondies - add 2 tablespoon of peanut butter

 If you like this recipe then you will love these: